mjf1406/classclarus-app/README.md

 ## Change Log

+### 2025/05/02

+- UX: new student dashboard with parallel routes is up!

 ### 2025/05/01

 - Added a new tab under RAZ Plus that orders students by assessment need and gives a reason why they need to be assessed.